KatrinaTom/react-tic-tac-toe-practice/Assignments/T2A2-API/README.md

 * Book a job for a customer
 * Select the type of job for the customer
 * Add a new user to access the Admin Portal
 * Update a job (update/ cancel)
 * Invoice a customer from their completed job

 Already from the list above, if this was done manually, it would create human errors.

-This is a problem to solve I want to solve as a future business owner that expects this business to grow successfully.
+This is a problem I want to solve as a future business owner that expects this business to grow successfully and ensure privacy/security of data.

 _